TIBCOSoftware/snappydata/docs/setting_up_jdbc_driver_qlikview.md

 <a id= step-3> </a>
 ## Step 3: Download and Install JDBCConnector for QlikView

-To connect to SnappyData using JDBC Client from QlikView application, install the JDBCConnector.
+To connect to TIBCO ComputeDB using JDBC Client from QlikView application, install the JDBCConnector.
 This connector integrates into the QlikView application

 1. [Download JDBCConnector installer](https://www.tiq-solutions.de/en/products/qlikview/jdbc-connector/).

 2. Extract the contents of the compressed file, and double-clik on the installer to start the installation process.
 For installation instructions, refer to the documentation provided for the QlikView JDBC Connector. </br>You may need to activate the product.

 <a id= step-4> </a>
-## Step 4: Configure the JDBCConnector to Connect to SnappyData
+## Step 4: Configure the JDBCConnector to Connect to TIBCO ComputeDB

-After installing the JDBCConnector application, add the SnappyData profile in the JDBCConnector.
+After installing the JDBCConnector application, add the TIBCO ComputeDB profile in the JDBCConnector.

 !!!
 Tip
 	You can also create a profile from the QlikView application.